Daxrajsinh/genetic_algo_0-1_Knapsack/README.md

 # Genetic Algorithm for 0-1 Knapsack Problem

-This project implements a Genetic Algorithm (GA) to solve the 0-1 Knapsack Problem in C++.
-The goal of the algorithm is to maximize the total value of items placed in the knapsack without exceeding its weight capacity.
+Implemented a Genetic Algorithm to solve the 0-1 Knapsack Problem in C++.

 ## Problem Statement